 In the ending, it's possible for Mike to set this up between Marburg and Parker in two ways: By completing Marburg's dossier and telling him that Parker was the handler responsible for making him go rogue or telling Parker that Marburg killed Madison, his daughter.
 Either way it ends with Parker dead while Mike gets to fight Marburg.

 Lost Forever: It is incredibly easy to unintentionally skip over computer terminals, dossiers, equipment, or money unless you search every area very thoroughly.
-Doors will sometimes close and lock behind you once you pass into a new area, cutting you off from whatever was behind you, so its a good idea to take a minute to search every location for items.
+Doors will sometimes close and lock behind you once you pass into a new area, cutting you off from whatever was behind you, so it's a good idea to take a minute to search every location for items.
 This can be very important at times.
-For example, if you don't fill out all of Brayko's dossier, you won't be able to question him about his connections to Surkov and thus expose him as Halbech's original contact and then break that line/recruit Surkov into your own network.
+For example, if you don't hack a certain computer in "Intercept Surkov at US Embassy" and fill out all of Brayko's dossier, you won't be able to question him about his connections to Surkov and thus expose him as Halbech's original contact and then break that line/recruit Surkov into your own network.

 Cutscene!Thorton may as well be invulnerable.
 Most (if not all) of the bosses fall into this category too, able to survive close to a good half dozen headshots.
 In a row.

 And the cutscene in which Mike spares Leland, only to get interrupted by someone.
 And by "interrupted," I mean "shot through the upper chest with a sniper rifle from about twenty feet away" — which results in a column of Pink Mist erupting from his chest.
 After a couple of minutes of looking about you're about to get a Non-Standard Game Over, Mike's back on his feet and good as new.